pallets/flask/docs/deploying/cgi.rst

 performance.

-This is also the way you can use a Flask application on Google's `AppEngine`_, there however the execution does happen in a CGI-like environment.
+This is also the way you can use a Flask application on Google's `App Engine`_, there however the execution does happen in a CGI-like environment.
 The application's performance is unaffected because of that.

 .. admonition:: Watch Out